 KW: DIY CoolSculpting

-META: DIY CoolSculpting or CoolSculpting from home does not work andit may injure your skin.
+META: DIY CoolSculpting, or CoolSculpting from home, does not work and may injure your skin.
 Learn the issues involved in freezing your own fat.

 DIY COOLSCULPTING: WHY COOLSCULPTING AT HOME DOESN’T WORK

 CoolSculpting is the #1 non-surgical fat reduction treatment in the world.
-As more men and women saturate the internet with glowing CoolSculpting reviews, a troubling trend continues to gain popularity on the internet.
-In attempting to save on CoolSculpting cost, numerous sources promoting CoolSculpting continue to emerge.
-These DIY CoolSculpting hacks involve subjecting the skin to dry ice and walking around throughout the day waring a lipo belt (a strap containing ice packs.)
+As more men and women saturate the internet with glowing CoolSculpting reviews, a troubling trend surfaced on the web.
+In attempting to save on CoolSculpting cost, numerous sources promoting CoolSculpting from home continue to emerge.
+These DIY CoolSculpting hacks involve subjecting the skin to ice, worn on a “lipo belt.”

-.
-Itsa CoolSculptingdoesn’tit’sRead on to find out the safety risks linked to DIY CoolSculpting and if CoolSculpting at home even works
+However, this tactic does not freeze fat.
+It poses a significant risk to your safety.
+Read on to find out why DIY CoolSculpting doesn’t work and why it’s so dangerous to attempt to freeze your own fat.

 How CoolSculpting Works

-CoolSculpting works utilizing a scientifically established process called cryolipolysis (“cryo” = cold + “lipo” = fat + “lysis” = cell death.} In other words, CoolSculpting destroys fat cells by exposing them to precise cooling temperatures,

-CoolSculpting is the ONLY FDA cleared treatment that employs controlled cooling to reduce fat and sculpt amazing physiques.exact
+CoolSculpting works utilizing a scientifically established process called cryolipolysis (“cryo” = cold + “lipo” = fat + “lysis” = cell death.} In other words, CoolSculpting destroys fat cells by exposing them to precise cooling temperatures.
+CoolSculpting is the ONLY FDA cleared treatment that employs controlled cooling to reduce fat and sculpt amazing physiques.

+Proprietary CoolSculpting Applicators

+CoolSculpting is a fat reduction procedure that sculpts attractive curvatures.
+The CoolSculpting machine comes equipped with various applicators, each exclusively designed for specific areas of the body.
+This exact fit is impossible to accomplish with ice packs.
+The applicator’s tailored shape allows the CoolSculpting expert to contour the treatment area and define musculature.

 See real fat freezing results >>